kav-institute/SemanticLiDARUnc/README.md

 ## Datasets
+See [README.md](dataset/README.md) to learn about the data preperation.

 ### SemanticKitti
 The SemanticKITTI dataset is a large-scale dataset designed for semantic segmentation in autonomous driving.
 It contains 22,000+ 3D LiDAR point clouds collected from urban environments.
 The dataset includes labeled point clouds with 28 semantic classes, such as road, car, pedestrian, and building.
 It provides ground truth annotations for training and evaluating semantic segmentation algorithms, offering a real-world benchmark for 3D scene understanding in self-driving car applications.
 The dataset is widely used for developing and testing models that handle point cloud data and scene interpretation in dynamic environments.